Paul Goldschmidt Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.70).
+- The Mariners have the ninth-ranked team ERA among all league pitching staffs (3.62).

-- Mariners pitchers combine to surrender the third-fewest home runs in baseball (13 total, 0.7 per game).
+- The Mariners give up the second-fewest home runs in baseball (13 total, 0.7 per game).

-- Kirby (1-1) takes the mound for the Mariners in his fourth start of the season.
-He's put together a 3.78 ERA in 16 2/3 innings pitched, with 12 strikeouts.
+- Castillo makes the start for the Mariners, his fifth of the season.
+He is 2-0 with a .73 ERA and 26 strikeouts in 24 2/3 innings pitched.

-- His most recent time out came on Sunday against the Colorado Rockies, when the right-hander went 6 1/3 innings, surrendering two earned runs while giving up six hits.
+- The righty last pitched on Sunday against the Colorado Rockies, when he tossed seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.